 How Many Units To Buy?

 Again, if a lantern costs less, it’ll usually include at least two units.
 This can be particularly useful if you’re camping with friends but in the case of an outage, sometimes one powerful lantern is better than several dimmer ones.
 Make sure to consider your needs before paying any money.

-Lantern is very useful, especially during emergency.
+Lantern is very useful, particularly during emergency.
 You’ll never know when power outages happen.
 Do you have a problem with mosquitoes in your area?
 Well, we have a solution for that.
 We list the best mosquito trap available in the market today.
 Read it, right here!